All players MUST register to tryout for a competitive team.

 Competitive Soccer Tryouts

-Tryouts are open to any interested and age appropriate player from any club.
+Tryouts are open to any interested and age appropriate player from any club and will he held the week of May 10.

 TPSC coaches understand that tryouts can be stressful experiences and will do what they can to provide as much information as possible about the process to the players and parents.